 When it comes to superhero films, the simpler, the better.
-Not that one can’t have a reasonably complex plot, so long as everything boils down to three essential elements: guys vs. bad guys, what’s at stake, and finally, loads of spectacle.
+Not that one can’t have a reasonably complex plot, so long as everything boils down to three essential elements: good guys vs. bad guys, what’s at stake, and finally, loads of spectacle.
 The Indonesian film, Legend of Gatotkaca, struggles with all three.

 Typical of the genre, it’s an origin story, opening with a prologue featuring a malovolent, lightning-wielding figure seeking a young boy, Yuda, and some kind of ancient heirloom.
 Yuda’s mother saves him, but is rendered somewhat insane from the conflict.
 Fast-forward to the present day, and Yuda (Rizky Nazar) is a down-on-his-luck college drop-out tasked with taking care of his ailing mother.